Peter H. Gilmore

-Peter Howard Gilmore (born May 24, 1958) is an American writer.
-He is the current High Priest of the Church of Satan.
+Peter Howard Gilmore (born May 24, 1958) is an American writer and LaVeyan Satanist.
+He is the current High Priest of the Church of Satan, and was appointed to the position after the death of Church of Satan founder Anton LaVey.
 As a representative of the Church of Satan, Gilmore has been interviewed on numerous television and radio programs dealing with the topic of Satanism, including appearances on History, the BBC, Syfy, Point of Inquiry, and Bob Larson's Christian radio show.

 Biography

 Gilmore was raised in upstate New York.
-He visited New York City regularly throughout his youth and moved to Hell's Kitchen in 1980.
 He read The Satanic Bible at age thirteen and has described The Church of Satan as "the motivating philosophical force in my life" ever since.

 He and his wife Peggy Nadramia published a Satanic journal, The Black Flame, from 1989 to 2005.
 In 2005, Gilmore wrote the new introduction to Anton LaVey's The Satanic Bible, and his essay on Satanism was published in The Encyclopedia of Religion and Nature.

 The Satanic Scriptures

-A hard cover edition of The Satanic Scriptures, a collection essays and other writings by Gilmore was released on Walpurgis Night 2007, with a subsequent paperback edition (ISBN 0976403595) released on October 13, 2007.
+A hardcover edition of The Satanic Scriptures, a collection of essays and other writings by Gilmore, was released on Walpurgis Night of 2007, with a subsequent paperback edition (ISBN 0976403595) released on October 13, 2007.
 The book includes rituals that were previously not public, such as marriages and Satanic burials.